HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 </cdf:CVRContest>
 ```

-The representation of the indication for **Ilene Shapiro** is unchanged, but Debbie Walsh's votes have been consolidating into a single `SelectionIndication`, with a `NumberVotes` of `2`.
+The representation of the indication for **Ilene Shapiro** is unchanged, but Debbie Walsh's votes have been consolidated into a single `SelectionIndication`, with a `NumberVotes` of `2`.